 It is now widely accepted that immune surveillance is required for supporting brain functional plasticity and repair.
 Participating cells include the microglia, the resident myeloid immune cells of the brain, circulating monocytes, and CD4+ T cells.
 Over the years, we demonstrated that leukocytes supporting the brain can gain access to the brain through a unique compartment within the brain territory, the chroid plexus epithelium (CP) at the blood-cerebrospinal fluid-barrier (B-CSF-B), remote from the brain parenchyma.

-to Jennifer J. Manly, Ph.D., Columbia University Medical Center
+Jennifer J. Manly, Ph.D.
+Columbia University Medical Center

 Dr. Manly aims to improve the diagnostic accuracy of neuropsychological tests when used to detect cognitive impairment and Alzheimer’s disease among African American and Hispanic elders.
 This work clarifies the independent influences of language, acculturation, educational experiences, racial socialization, and socioeconomic status on cognitive test performance, with the ultimate goal of understanding more about the relationship between culture and cognition.

 Dr. Amaro’s scientific interests lie at the intersection of computer-aided drug discovery and biophysical simulation methods.
 She has a long-standing interest in incorporating structural and dynamical information derived from all-atom molecular dynamics simulations in drug discovery programs, and has worked in a variety of disease areas, including infectious diseases and cancer.
 Her lab’s work on p53 revealed a novel druggable pocket that clarified the mechanism of action for a compound in clinical trials.